usds/website-staging/_projects/0008__medicaid.md

 ## Solution

 USDS and CMCS conducted interviews with 20 states to assess Medicaid agencies’ implementation needs, capacity, and renewal policies.
-They discovered that the legally required ex parte renewals process—which utilizes federal data and systems and state government data sources to renew eligible enrollees more efficiently and with less red tape—was inefficiently implemented across dozens of states and that states wanted help to make improvements.
+They discovered that the legally required ex parte renewals process—which utilizes federal data and systems and state data sources to renew eligible enrollees more efficiently and with less red tape—was inefficiently implemented across dozens of states and states wanted help making improvements.

-While some states could complete over 50 percent of their renewals through the lower-cost ex parte process, others completed less than 10 percent of renewals through the ex parte process.
+While some states could complete over 50% of their renewals through the lower-cost ex parte process, others completed less than 10% of renewals through the ex parte process.

 This indicated that improving the software that powered the ex parte renewal process in states could yield significant time and cost savings for those states.
 It would be a win-win-win for eligible enrollees, state eligibility workers, and state agencies: